Animal welfare services in Thurston, Mason, and Lewis Counties helping those who cannot help themselves please call us today (360) 456-8176

 Beginning 2014, Concern for Animals will be offering funding through our Discretionary Fund.
 This program assists those that have encountered financial struggle, but do not qualify for state assistance.
 A one-time opportunity to take advantage of our services will be offered- without proof of low-income status.
 If you are in need of pet food, have recently adopted an animal and need to have a spay/neuter procedure done, or have inquiries on what you may qualify for, please call (360) 456-8176.
 This program's availability is strictly based on donations and grant funding.
 It is only available once per client.
 This program does not fund routine exams, vaccines, rabies and feline leukemia testing, or pre-existing conditions.
 Qualification is not guaranteed.

 Within the limitations of a set monthly budget, CFA follows these procedures:

-Our quarterly Tail Talk is available to everyone online and mailed to only members without email.
+Our quarterly Tail Talk is available to everyone online!
 Download the Tail Talk newsletters to discover what's happening at CFA.

 ||Fall 2012||Fall 2011|

 |Cat Food Dry (lbs)||1,612|

 |Dog Food Cans||1,791